MattSzymonski/Pill-Engine/HW_RAYTRACING_FEATURE_IMPLEMENTATION.md

 ## 19. Implementation phases and exit criteria

-### Phase 0 - baseline selection, wgpu migration, and prerequisites
+### Phase 0 - wgpu migration (done) and remaining prerequisites

-Work:

-- Record the Section 2.4 gate result, select one baseline, and upgrade wgpu plus the compatible egui stack in one RT-free change.
+Done (Section 7, Section 7.1): wgpu 30 plus the patched egui 0.35 stack are in place in one RT-free change, and `cargo check --workspace --features pill_renderer/debug_ui` from `engine/Cargo.toml` passes.

-- Restore native, WASM, debug UI, hot reload, and headless builds.
+Still open before Phase 1 can rely on a clean base:

+- Restore/verify native release, hot-reload, WASM, and headless builds — Section 7.1 only confirms a native debug `cargo check`; release, WASM, hot-reload, and headless targets have not been separately built or run since the migration.
+- Declare and test the dependency set's effective MSRV as 1.92 (Section 2.4), not `wgpu`'s own 1.87.
+- Commit or otherwise reproducibly pin the `gpu-allocator`→`windows 0.62.2` `Cargo.lock` edge from Section 2.4 (currently an uncommitted local fix).
-- Fix fixed bind-group layout indexing.
+- Fix fixed bind-group layout indexing (Section 13.1).
-- Fix and test canonical transforms.
+- Fix and test canonical transforms (Section 10).
-- Add `EngineConfig` string/enum access.
+- Add `EngineConfig` string/enum access (Section 6.1).

 Exit criteria: